 - You need representation in a divorce proceeding or custody dispute.

-- You have either filed a medical malpractice lawsuit, or a patient is suing you for medical malpractice.
+- You have filed a medical malpractice lawsuit, or a patient is suing you for medical malpractice.

 Attorney and lawyer aren't the only terms for a legal professional who has obtained a law degree and serves clients either inside or outside the courtroom.